 - We strongly advise you not to travel to all border regions due to ongoing conflict and instability between Eritrea and the neighbouring countries of Sudan, Ethiopia and Djibouti.
 We also strongly advise against travel to the towns of Teseney, Barentu and Assab due to the dangerous security environment.

-- All foreign nationals, including Australian consular officials, must obtain permits to travel out of the capital, Asmara.
+- All foreign nationals, including Australian consular officials, must obtain permits to travel outside of the capital, Asmara.
 If you do travel outside of Asmara and encounter difficulties, the ability of the Australian Government to provide consular services, including emergency assistance, may be limited.

 - Australia does not have an Embassy or Consulate in Eritrea.
 The Australian Embassy in Cairo provides consular assistance to Australians in Eritrea.
 There have been recent incidents where the Eritrean authorities have refused consular access to detained foreign nationals.
 Travellers should be aware that the Australian government may not be able to provide comprehensive or timely consular assistance to Australians detained in Eritrea.
 Consular officials routinely experience lengthy delays in obtaining visas to enter Eritrea.